Editor Note: This post was originally published on Sep 16 2018 and Updated on 15 July 2020 to give you more comprehensive information.

-Mount Kailash is the peak of Kailash Range which spread in Tibet and India.
-It is considered a Pillar of the world.
+At an elevation of 6.656 meters Mount Kailash is the highest peak of Kailash Range which spread in Tibet and India.
+It is considered as a Pillar of the world.

-Mount Kailash lies around the origin of the longest river of Asia the Indus River, Sutlej River, Brahmaputra River and Karnali River.
-Kailash is rated as the sacred place for 4 religions Bon, Buddhism, Hinduism, and Jainism.
+Mount Kailash lies around the origin of the longest river of Asia the Indus River, Sutlej, Brahmaputra and Karnali River.
+It is a very religious place among 4 religions Bon, Buddhism, Hinduism, and Jainism.
+Each religion has different believes about mount Kailash.
+We’ll talk about it below:

 Table of Contents: